-I was very surprised when I looked up more info on the show after watching a few episodes and found out that it was made 1996.
-The show has a very pleasant artstyle to it and visually it has held up incredibly well.
+I was very surprised when I looked up more info on the show after watching a few episodes and found out that it was made in 1996.
+Magic User’s Club has a very pleasant artstyle to it and visually it has held up incredibly well.
 I figured it was made in the mid-2000s.

-Regardless of when it was made, the show is still very watchable for a modern audience.
+Regardless of when it was made, this anime is still very watchable for a modern audience.
 It’s nice, it’s vibrant, and the character design is fantastic.
 Though those designs and its visual gags may betray the series’ age somewhat.